-Portable sports devices – Basketball hoops, skateboard ramps and other portable sports devices are not to be placed on county roads (Rossmoor streets) without permit from OC Road Department.
+Portable sports devices – Basketball hoops, skateboard ramps, and other portable sports devices are not to be placed on county roads (Rossmoor streets) without a permit from OC Road Department.
 These items are subject to tickets by OC Code Enforcement and confiscation for repeated failure to remove.

 * Note that motorized vehicles with trailers or boats attached often exceed 25 feet in length.
 Besides being illegal, these situations often present a potential hazard since they may block a view of the street, particularly when nearby residents are entering or exiting their driveways.